Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_uInverter/docs/uInverter_connections.md

 # uInverter Board

-This document decribes the details of connections on the uInverter board.
+This document describes the connections on the uInverter board.
 For detailed review of the board, please refer to the [schematics](../REV20210506A/uInverter-rev-a.pdf).

 ## Connections with the AMDC